-Let’s take the same example as the previous model, with the three channels being email marketing, PPC ads and Podcast ads.
+Let’s take the same example as the previous model, with the three channels being email marketing, PPC ads, and Podcast ads.

 But when using the Time-decay attribution, you factor in the order in which the customers interacted with the three channels.

-Let’s assume a customer had first heard about your product over a podcast and then clicked on a PPC to visit your website and sign up for a trial - and finally clicks on one of your email promotions and converts.
+Let’s assume a customer had first heard about your product over a podcast and then clicked on a PPC to visit your website and sign up for a trial - and finally clicked on one of your email promotions and converts.